-Stream emerging from Lazo Marsh, drains into a man-made pond at the rear of property, and drains into a ditch that follows the north property boundary.
-Mature trees along ridge: Douglas fir, Lodgepole pine, Western White pine, Western Red cedar.
-View the nature guide at http://comoxvalleynaturalist.bc.ca/nature-viewing-guide/2-comox-peninsula-area/lazo-marsh/
+Lazo Wildlife Park boasts a small stream emerging from Lazo Marsh, which drains into a man-made pond at the rear of property, and a ditch that follows the north property boundary.
+Mature trees along the ridge include Douglas fir, Lodgepole pine, Western white pine and Western red cedar.

-The park was created in 1999 when the property previously owned by Jack Clark, who farmed and raised cattle in the area, was sold to Ducks Unlimited and the CVRD.
+Lazo Wildlife Park was created in 1999 after the property previously owned by Jack Clark – who farmed and raised cattle in the area – was sold to Ducks Unlimited and the Comox Valley Regional District (CVRD).
 Ducks Unlimited then leased the property to the CVRD to manage as a park.
-This property is located at an area important to the Lazo Marsh drainage.
+The park is located in an area important to the Lazo Marsh drainage.